gnlaera/CDM/README.md

 After both partners complete the core assessment, each person can generate a CDM2 Share Code.

-The Share Code contains only summarized domain scores.
+The Share Code contains summarized core scores, summary results from any optional scored modules you complete, and any culture and life-context factors you choose to tick.

 It does **not** contain:

 - names
 - email addresses
-- raw question responses
+- raw core-question responses
-- safety answers
+- free-text culture or context notes
 - Jungian reflection notes
 - conflict-mapping notes
-- culture and context notes

 Each partner can exchange their Share Code and paste both into the Couple Map section.